-Reasons to Make Time In Your Life for Prayer
+Reasons to Make Time in Your Life for Prayer

 No matter what your faith is, it’s always good to make a little time for prayer.
 Even you’re a fire-breathing atheist, take some time to just wonder at the universe, rather than always thinking of this world.